-Offer families a Family Communication Questionnaire and invite them to complete and return to you so that you can tailor your communication efforts to your unique parish.
+Offer families a Family Communication Questionnaire and invite them to complete and return it to you so that you can tailor your communication efforts to your unique parish.

 Connection 1: Email